yg211/bert_nli/README.md

 # BERT-based NLI model

 This project includes a natural language inference (NLI) model, developed by fine-tuning Transformers on the SNLI, MultiNLI and Hans datasets.
+This project has been used to develop our paper [Adapting by Pruning: A Case Study on BERT](https://arxiv.org/abs/2105.03343).
+Please cite this paper when you use this project.

 **Highlighted Features**